Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Orthogonal rotation in PCA of mixed data

-\RPCArot computes $k$ new numerical variables called rotated principal components that ``explain'' the same part of the inertia of the data table $\bZ$ than PCAmix but with a simpler interpretation.
-Let us show that the rotated principal components (columns of $\bF_{\mbox{ rot}}$) are still a (non-correlated) linear combination of the columns of $\bZ$ (new synthetic variables).
-First let us show that:
+\code{PCArot} computes $q$ new non correlated numerical variables called rotated principal components that will explain the same part of inertia than \code{PCAmix} but with simpler interpretation.
+Let us show that the rotated principal components (columns of $\bF_{\mbox{ rot}}$) are linear combination of the columns of $\bZ$.